Robert T. Hill: Scientific career

 Near the turn of the century, Hill conducted studies in the West Indies and the Isthmus of Panama, areas he considered fundamental to understanding the geological evolution of North America.
 In 1902, following the eruption of Mont Pelée, Hill joined the relief expedition to Martinique that sailed on USS Dixie.
 He mapped the destruction area and wrote the first account of the devastating effects of dense, fast-moving clouds of hot gas and rock known as pyroclastic flows or nuée ardente, previously unknown to vulcanologists.

 In 1921, Hill provided expert testimony in the boundary dispute case between Oklahoma and Texas.
 The decision rendered by the Supreme Court on January 15, 1923, found in favor of Texas and returned to Texas 450000 acre of Red River Valley land that was known to contain significant oil deposits.

+Legacy

+Robert T. Hill Middle School, part of the Dallas Independent School District, is located in Dallas, Texas.
+It opened in 1957 as Robert T. Hill Junior High School.